dnsimple/dnsimple-support/README.markdown

 ## Setup

-Ruby 1.9 is required to build the site, all the dependencies are managed using Bundler.
+Ruby 1.9, or higher, is required to build the site.
+Dependencies are managed using Bundler.

     $ git clone https://github.com/aetrion/dnsimple-support.git
     $ cd dnsimple-support